hyejeonc/nose-calculations/README.md

 k.fileName = ['saveName','.mat'];
 ```

-6. Run 'Nose_t.m'.
+6. Run 'Nose_t.m' in Matlab.
-7. The output file 'saveName.mat' file is save in the same directory of 'Nose_t.m'.
+7. The output file 'saveName.mat' file is saved automatically after one iteration in the same directory of 'Nose_t.m'.